jenningsanderson/Twitter-Evacuation-Patterns/README.md

 [Project EPIC](http://epic.cs.colorado.edu), Geography 5303

-_This project will look at all of the Geo-Coded tweets from Hurricane Sandy_
+_This project looks at all of the Geo-Coded tweets from Hurricane Sandy_

 ##About
 Somewhere on order of 1% of tweets are geo-tagged.
-That is, the metadata of the tweet includes the lat/long of the location from which the tweet was sent.

-##Movation
-What can be learned from using a person's Twitter activity over the course of Superstorm Sandy as a proxy for their location?
+What can be learned about a Twitterer's movement behavior during Hurricane Sandy?

 ##Dependencies